-Even though Dogecoin is a distant Bitcoin fork with several major differences in its source code, mining Dogecoin works similar to mining Bitcoin.
-Just like Bitcoin, Dogecoin is a decentralized cryptocurrency, whose digital ledger is maintained by a decentralized network of nodes instead of one single party.
+Dogecoin is a distant Bitcoin fork with several major differences in its source code.
+However, its mining process works similarly to Bitcoin mining.
+Just like Bitcoin, Dogecoin is a decentralized cryptocurrency whose digital ledger is maintained by a decentralized network of nodes instead of one single party.
 As a result, there is no central entity to distribute the cryptocurrency out into the world.
-The distribution of coins has therefore been designed in a decentralized manner.
+Thus, the distribution of coins has been designed in a decentralized manner.

-In place of a pre-mine, where the entire stack of Dogecoin would be created in one fell swoop before the network’s launch, Dogecoin is issued and released by the protocol in a pre-programed way.
+Instead of a pre-mine, where the entire stack of Dogecoin would have been created in one fell swoop before the network’s launch, Dogecoin is issued and released by the protocol in a pre-programmed way — similar to Bitcoin.
 The receivers of the newly issued Dogecoins are the so-called miners.
-These vital network participants are the ones doing the mining and are in return rewarded with the cryptocurrency.
+These vital network participants are the ones that grow the Dogecoin blockchain and are in return rewarded with DOGE.
 The term mining is an analogy that is borrowed from the process of extracting precious metals from the ground as they also need to be mined at the cost of labor and energy.

-While costs and energy are incurred for Dogecoin miners as well, they are not the result of digging into the ground in the search of precious metals.
-The energy used to mine Dogecoin is going into dedicated computer machines, powering processors in a global competition to solve cryptographic puzzles at the cost of computing power.
-Whichever miner successfully solves this puzzle first and thereby outcompetes his contenders and gets to add a new block to the blockchain is rewarded with some additional Dogecoin in what is called a block reward.
-This mechanism handsomely rewards the miners for providing computational power to the Dogecoin network and thereby making the network secure for the decentralized handling of peer-to-peer transactions.
+Costs and energy are incurred for Dogecoin miners as well, but they are not the result of digging the ground in search of precious metals.
+The energy used to mine Dogecoin is going to dedicated computer machines, powering processors in a global competition to solve mathematical puzzles.
+Whichever miner successfully solves this puzzle first and thereby outcompetes his contenders, gets to add a new block to the blockchain and is rewarded with Dogecoin in what is called a block reward.
+This mechanism handsomely rewards the miners for providing computational power to the Dogecoin network and thereby securing the network for the decentralized handling of peer-to-peer transactions.

 Read the guide: What is Dogecoin?

-However, in the beginning of 2014, 3 months before the last block reward would have been paid out, the developers decided to give Dogecoin a constant tail emission by keeping the block reward at a flat 10,000 coins per block.
-Dogecoin thereby became a disinflationary currency with a slowly declining inflation rate (4% in 2022, 3% in 2030, 1.5% in 2065, …).
+However, in the beginning of 2014, three months before the last block reward would have been paid out, the developers decided to give Dogecoin a constant tail emission by keeping the block reward at a flat 10,000 coins per block.
+Dogecoin thereby became a disinflationary currency with a slowly declining inflation rate (3.6% in 2024, 3% in 2030, 1.5% in 2065, …).

 As a result of removing Dogecoin’s hard cap supply, its price began to decrease and the network’s hashrate declined significantly throughout 2014.
-To protect the network from 51 percent attacks, the developers decided to enable ‘merge mining’ which allowed the Dogecoin network to receive hashrate from other proof-of-work blockchains running on the same scrypt-algorithm.
+To protect the network from 51% percent attacks, the developers decided to enable ‘merge mining,’ which allowed the Dogecoin network to receive hashrate from other proof-of-work blockchains running on the same scrypt-algorithm.
 Merge mining allows miners to contribute computing power to two chains at once and thereby compete for both rewards, without having to split the provided hashrate among the two networks.
-For miners today it is therefore possible and a no-brainer to mine both Dogecoin and Litecoin simultaneously.
+As a result, miners today can mine both Dogecoin and Litecoin simultaneously.